AyachiMishra/Mashreq_Bank_Social_Intelligence_System_With_Agentic_Workflow/README.md

 # Adan – AI Multi-Modal Social Signal Intelligence System for Mashreq Bank

+## Disclaimer :

+This project was developed as part of a hackathon challenge inspired by a use case from Mashreq Bank.

+- All data used in this repository is **synthetic and AI-generated** for demonstration purposes only.
+- No real customer data, financial records, credentials, or internal systems are included.
+- Any references to Mashreq Bank are **contextual to the challenge** and do not represent real systems, infrastructure, or incidents.
+- The system architecture, signals, and outputs shown are **simulated examples** designed to demonstrate technical capabilities.

 This project was a result of the hackathon(specifically a bounty challenge) attended by our team (Team Eclipse) at the University Of Birmingham Dubai.
 The bounty was set by [Mashreq Bank](https://www.mashreq.com/en/uae/neo/).
 We were finalists in this hackathon..
 Have a look at the waterfall like json schema we designed!
 [JSON Output format of our modules](#system-architecture)